How to get a flight upgrade

 If you're booking on the web and are a doctor or reverend, use your title when booking.

 Make sure you only do this if the title matches your passport.
-Some countries, such as the US, may refuse entry if your the name on your ticket and passport don't match.
+Some countries, such as the United States, may refuse entry if the name on your ticket and passport don't match.

 It might be contradictory, but being first or last to check in can boost your upgrade chances.